signalfx/splunk-otel-collector-chart/docs/auto-instrumentation-install.md

 ### 1. Deploy the Helm Chart with the Operator enabled

+Set `operator.enabled=true` when deploying the chart to enable deploying the operator as well.
-If a cert-manager is not available in the cluster, then you'll need to deploy it using `--set cert-manager.enabled=true`.
+If a cert-manager is not available in the cluster (or other TLS certificate source), then you'll need to deploy it using `certmanager.enabled=true`.
+The cert-manager issues TLS certificates the operator requires.
+You can use the commands below to run these steps.
-The cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
-The operator requires a certificates from the cert-manager or other source.
-You can pass `--set opentelemetry-operator.enabled=true` when deploying the chart to enable the operator.
-You can use commands like in the following example to run these steps..

 ```
 # Check if cert-manager is already installed, don't deploy a second cert-manager.
 kubectl get pods -l app=cert-manager --all-namespaces

+# If cert-manager is not deployed.
-helm install splunk-otel-collector \
+helm install splunk-otel-collector -f ./my_values.yaml --set operator.enabled=true,certmanager.enabled=true -n monitoring helm-charts/splunk-otel-collector

--f ./my_values.yaml \
---set cert-manager.enabled=true \
---set opentelemetry-operator.enabled=true \
+# If cert-manager is already deployed.
--n monitoring \
+helm install splunk-otel-collector -f ./my_values.yaml --set operator.enabled=true -n monitoring helm-charts/splunk-otel-collector
-helm-charts/splunk-otel-collector
 ```

 ### 2. Deploy the opentelemetry.io/v1alpha1 Instrumentation